antonshulgin/memorobot/README.md

 ## obey.tsv

-A list of nicknames allowed to use commands.
+A list of nicknames allowed to use supervisor commands.

 ### Example

-This will allow the user `WhatTheDilly` to use commands:
+This will allow the user `WhatTheDilly` to use supervisor commands:

 ```tsv
 WhatTheDilly